Catholic Church in Lithuania: 16th century

-17th-18th centuries
+17th–18th centuries

-The construction of churches supported by noble founders and the establishment of new monasteries intensified very much during the 17th-18th centuries.
-Schools, hospitals, shelters were built near them.
-From this time to the destruction of the Lithuanian state in 1795, monasteries became extremely influential because monks participated in all areas of the religious and cultural life of the nation.
-Most Dominican monasteries in the Grand Duchy of Lithuania were built in the 17th century.
-The officially Catholic Grand Duchy of Lithuania was partitioned out of existence in the Third Partition of Poland–Lithuania of 1795 by the Protestant Kingdom of Prussia and the Eastern Orthodox Russian Empire.
-Most of the Lithuanian lands were under Russian rule.
-After the First Partition of Poland–Lithuania in 1772, Empress Catherine II of Russia created the archdiocese of Mogilev in 1782.
+The construction of churches funded by noble patrons and the founding of new monasteries intensified significantly in the 17th and 18th centuries.
+Schools, hospitals, and shelters were often established alongside them.
+Most Dominican monasteries in the Grand Duchy of Lithuania were founded in the 17th century.
+Until the fall of the Lithuanian state in 1795, monasteries gained substantial influence, as monks became active in all areas of religious and cultural life.

+The officially Catholic Grand Duchy of Lithuania ceased to exist after the Third Partition of Poland–Lithuania in 1795, carried out by the Protestant Kingdom of Prussia and the Eastern Orthodox Russian Empire.
+Most Lithuanian territories fell under Russian control.
+Empress Catherine II of Russia established the Archdiocese of Mogilev in 1782 for her new Catholic subjects.

+During the Kościuszko Uprising of 1794, during which the Vilnius uprising also took place, Catholic sermons supporting the insurrection were preached in various languages, including Lithuanian (e.g., by Michał Franciszek Karpowicz), both in churches (e.g., the Church of St. Johns in Vilnius) and among military units.

 Long 19th century (1795–1914)

 After the uprisings of 1831 and 1863, the tsar's repression against the Catholic Church intensified, and monasteries were closed en masse.
 These monasteries were previously very involved in religious and cultural activities throughout the former Lithuanian lands and were responsible for many schools, libraries, and charity institutions.
 During the years of Russian rule, a struggle began within the Catholic Church for the rights of faith and Lithuanian national identity, which were persistently defended by Bishop of Samogitia Motiejus Valančius.
 Valančius spread faith, sobriety, and literacy among Lithuanians.